 There are also extra things to consider to get the most out of your treatment.

-What are the dosages of Sildenafil?
+What are the doses of Sildenafil?

-Sildenafil is available in 3 dosages:
+Sildenafil is available in 3 doses:

-- The recommended, starting dose is 50mg
+- The most commonly recommended starting dose is 50mg

 How does dosage affect treatment?

-Taking too much (overdosing) on Sildenafil can be dangerous – this is because it can increase the risk of various unwanted side effects without increase the desired effects.
+Taking too much (overdosing) on Sildenafil can be dangerous – this is because it can increase the risk of various unwanted side effects without any increase in the desired effects.
 The unwanted side effects of overdosing can include:

-- Prolonged erections (priapism) – if the prolonged erection is not treated within 24 hours the penis may become permanently damaged, leading to possible difficulties achieving an erection in the future.
+- Prolonged erections (priapism) – if the prolonged erection is not treated within 24 hours the penis may become permanently damaged, leading to possible difficulties achieving an erection in the future

 - Chest pains